 Los Angeles Environmental Litigation Lawyer

-Along with being forced to provide proper warnings or potentially reformulating their products, violators of Proposition 65 are also potentially liable for civil penalties.
-These penalties for failing to provide notices can be as high as $2,500 per violation per day.
-These penalties are retroactive for up to a full year (365 days) from the date of a 60 day notice of violation and also includes attorney’s fees.
-75% of any civil penalties won by a private enforcer must be sent to the State of California and the remaining 25% is kept by the private enforcer.
+Violators of Proposition 65 may be required to provide proper warnings or reformulate their products.
+They may also face significant civil penalties.
+These penalties can reach $2,500 per violation per day for failing to provide the required notices.
+In many cases, the penalties apply retroactively for up to one year (365 days) from the date of a 60-day notice of violation.
+Violators may also be responsible for paying attorney’s fees.
+When a private party successfully enforces Proposition 65, 75% of the civil penalties must be paid to the State of California, and the remaining 25% is retained by the private enforcer.

 Court Approves Proposition 65 Settlement For Anheuser-Busch, LLC